webcoyote/build-linux-vm/README.md

 # Download virtual machine image
 ---
-Download and extract the virtual machine image
+Download and extract the virtual machine image by pasting these commands into a command-shell (cmd.exe).

-    :: Using vagrant box on Windows is painfully slow!
+    :: Using the "vagrant box" command on Windows is painfully slow because
-    :: no --> vagrant box add lucid64 http://files.vagrantup.com/lucid64.box
+    :: the decompressor is written in Ruby.
+So let's simulate this command
-    :: Do this instead:
+    ::instead: "vagrant box add lucid64 http://files.vagrantup.com/lucid64.box
     set boxname=lucid64
     md %USERPROFILE%\.vagrant.d\boxes\%boxname%
     cd %USERPROFILE%\.vagrant.d\boxes\%boxname%